Entrena: History

 The zone was populated by Romans, as it indicates the Roman town of La Dehesa, in addition to the road of Zaragoza-Briviesca that crossed the municipality.

 Alfonso I of Asturias the Catholic in the middle of 8th century reconquered the villa from the Muslims.
-According to the Geographic Dictionary, published in Barcelona in 1830, Entrena it would be founded by this king around 750, but already it is known by the Chronicle of Alfonso III that these incursions realised by this king did not suppose the foundation of villages.
+According to the Geographic Dictionary, published in Barcelona in 1830, Entrena would be founded by this king around 750, but already it is known by the Chronicle of Alfonso III that these incursions realised by this king did not suppose the foundation of villages.
 These expeditions, carried out along with their brother Froila, consisted of killing the Muslims they found and gathering Christians to take them to the mountains.

 In 1044, Entrena appears documented under the romance name Antelena.

 From 1076, it belongs to Castile and to its king Alfonso VI.
 This king, before the strategic value of the zone, border with the kingdoms of Aragón and Navarre, populated and raised diverse fortresses to protect his interests.
 One of those seats was Entrena.

 In 1160 Sancho VI of Navarre "repopulated" the villa.

 In certain gifts of king Sancho VI of Navarre it appears with the Latin name of Entidigone.

 During the reign of Stephanie of Foix, widow of García Sánchez III of Navarre, was one of the villages favored by the privilege of union and other rights, with Sojuela, Velilla de la Rad, Fuenmayor, Hornos de Moncalvillo, Medrano and Navarrete.
 These municipalities were known as the Seven Towns of the Country.
 Later, this queen donated Entrena to the monastery of Santa María la Real of Nájera, appearing named as Antelana.

 In 1189 the Benedictine monks of Santa María la Real of Nájera, among others, donated the church of Entrena to the bishopric of Calahorra after lawsuits between the bishop and the monastery, with intervention of the king and the abbot of Cluny.